-All you apple, pear, cucumber, banana, and cauliflower lovers keep up the great work.
+For all the apple, pear, cucumber, banana, and cauliflower lovers out there, keep up the great work.

 Apples also contain soluble fibre which helps reduce cholesterol and the antioxidant quercetin, which is in the peel, helps strengthen your immune system, something to keep in mind with flu season on its way.

 If that hasn’t got you dashing out the door to buy a bag of apples what about this?
 Eating apples reduces your chances of developing type 2 diabetes.

 An apple or maybe even apple juice may reduce your chances of developing Alzheimer’s.

 Easy to pack, easy to eat, and economical – scrub your apples well before you take a big bite of health.
 Grab that apple your heart and your brain will thank you.